mxdavis/js-ajax-ajax-and-callbacks-readme-v-000/README.md

 ## Objectives
 + Explain what an API is and why it's used
 + Explain what Ajax is and why it's used
++ Make a `get` request using Ajax to append text to a page
++ Explain what a callback is and why Ajax runs asynchronously

 ## Intro